• Skip to primary navigation

 vegan protein bowl

-📋 Vegan Protein Bowl Calories
+📋 High Protein Buddha Bowl Calories

 These vegan protein bowls provide 673 calories, 69.9 grams net carbs, and 27.2 grams protein per serving.
 Nutrition information may vary depending on the type of tofu and the dressing you use.